jarusll/the-logs/index.md

 What do I have planned for the coming months?
 DSA, I want problem solving, I like it.
 I am an engineer.
 And me writing here would hopefully push me to solve problems.

 I will also be implementing caching over the coming weeks.
-Nothing fancy for now, jsut client side caching but that would give me some insights with advanced caching systems.
+Nothing fancy for now, just client side caching but that would give me some insights with advanced caching systems.

-I am selling all the junk I dont need.
+I am selling all the junk I don't need.
 - My split keyboard

   It dint work out for me.
 I use vim.
 I use the whole keyboard.
 A 60% keyboard would work for me.
 I cant get comfortable with or